aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 - Experimental APIs can be used without declaring a fixed version on `aws-cdk-lib`.
-- We will be able to push critical updates to previous experimental versions of an API.
+- Since old versions of an API will only be deprecated and not removed, if needed, we will be able to push critical updates to these versions as well.
 For example, if we discover that `grantWrite` grants overly permissive permissions, and the same occur in all of its experimental (deprecated) predecessors, we will be able to push the fix to them as well.
 This will allow us to get the fix to more customers in case of a critical fix.
 - All APIs will be in `aws-cdk-lib`, preventing dependencies hell.
-- Libraries will be able to use experimental APIs without locking their consumers to a specific version of `aws-cdk-lib`.
+- Libraries will be able to use experimental APIs without locking their consumers to a specific version of `aws-cdk-lib` (or any other module we vend).
 - Same solution across all languages.
+- Allows finer granularity for opting-in to experimental APIs.
+Users who wants to use a specific experimental API do not have to use either an experimental version line, or an experimental module.

 Disadvantages: